cssherry/szar/README.md

     - [x] Validate that plus-one names have space in them
     - [x] Change add_guest table based on whether someone has rsvp'ed
     - [x] Use sentry to catch errors
-    - [ ] Figure out how to minify js and css files with Django, was automatic in Rails :/
+    - [ ] Figure out how to minify js and css files with Django, was automatic in Rails :/ (SO HARD!
+Tried with django-compress and django pipeline)
     - [ ] Allow change of "expected attendees" number
     - [ ] Add more keen events
     - [ ] Analytics graphs